tiqsclass6/gcp-be-a-man-level-9/README.md

 ```
 ---

-Kuberenetes Helm Deployment -> "If you want to adjust my preconfigured paramiters; copy the values.yaml and helm install pointing to a local copy with your configured settings.":
+Kuberenetes Helm Deployment -> "If you want to adjust my preconfigured parameters; copy the values.yaml and helm install pointing to a local copy with your configured settings.":

 ```
 >